How to Approach System Design Questions during Interview?

 Step 5: Design core components

-Once you have outlined the high-level structure of the system, it can be helpful to discuss the major components in more detail.
+Once you have outlined the high-level structure of the system, then it's time to discuss the major components in more detail.
 At this stage, interviewer input can often help guide you to parts of the system that need more attention.
 It is important to present various approaches, benefits, and drawbacks of each option and justify why you have chosen a particular approach.
 For example, if you were asked to design Tiny-URL, then discuss these things:

 Generating and storing a hash of the full URL